scottlamb/moonfire-nvr/guide/schema.md

      discover a problem while running the new software against the upgraded database in read-only mode.
 If disk space is tight, you can save this to a different filesystem than the primary copy.
-   # an internal copy made and destroyed by Moonfire NVR and SQLite during the
+   # internal copies made and destroyed by Moonfire NVR and SQLite during the
      upgrade:
-        * a write-ahead log or rollback journal during earlier stages
+        * during earlier steps, possibly duplicate copies of tables, which may occupy space both in the main database and the journal
-        * a complete database copy during the final vacuum step If disk space is tight, and you are _very careful_, you can skip these copies with the `--preset-journal=off --no-vacuum` arguments to the updater.
+        * during the final vacuum step, a complete database copy If disk space is tight, and you are _very careful_, you can skip these copies with the `--preset-journal=off --no-vacuum` arguments to the updater.
 If you aren't confident in your ability to do this, *don't